 - Demo team divisions will have five judges.
-One high and one low score will be discarded before adding the scores. - The Kid Champ divisions will utilize two judges for the forms, power-karate, and board breaking events.
-One judge will be used for point sparring. - Junior white through green belts will utilize two judges for the empty-hand forms, weapons forms, and power karate events.
-One judge will be used for point sparring. - All other individual divisions (including grand championship matches), will utilize three judges for all events.
+One high and one low score will be discarded before adding the scores. - Junior white through green belts will utilize two judges for the empty-hand forms, weapons forms, and power karate events.
+One judge will be used for point sparring. - All other individual divisions (including grand championship matches) will utilize three judges for all events.